VAIJ-TEJAS/Articles/Advanced_Tkinter/draft4.md

 In this article, we'll delve into some of the more intricate aspects of **Tkinter**, exploring advanced techniques that will empower you to create even more powerful and polished GUI applications.
 Throughout your exploration, you'll uncover invaluable tools such as the **`ttk` module** for enhanced widget styling, the **Canvas** widget for versatile graphics rendering, and the **Grid** geometry manager for precise layout control.
 From **custom themes** to **file handling strategies**, gear up to elevate your Tkinter expertise to the next level.

-If you are unfamiliar with or new to Tkinter, it is highly recommended to thoroughly review [this article][16] or the [official documentation][17].
+If you are unfamiliar with or new to Tkinter, I highly recommended you to thoroughly review [this article][16] or the [official documentation][17].
 Familiarizing yourself with its contents will provide a solid foundation for understanding and effectively utilizing Tkinter in GUI development.

 # Custom Styles and Themes
 Tkinter enables you to customize visual presentation through custom styles and themes, using the `ttk` module for personalized widget designs, ensuring consistency across platforms.